 5. Be prepared

-You should also have a plan of what to do when your dog is having a seizure and think of ways to calm it.
+You should also plan what to do when your dog is having a seizure and think of ways to calm it.
 You can ask someone around you for help and try to make your dog feel as safe as you can.
 The more ready you are, the easier it would be for you to handle the seizure.

 6. Give yourself a break

-It’s not easy or simple to take care of an epileptic dog, and it can also get frustrating when you see your dog peeing during a seizure.
+It’s not easy to take care of an epileptic dog, and it can also get frustrating when you see your dog peeing during a seizure.
 Consider using a carpet cleaning service to ease your stress and frustration.

 If possible, keep your dog confined to areas that are easier to clean after seizures.